 The final vital step in promoting a culture based on employee empowerment is to support your staff.
 Follow up on any feedback and provide learning and development opportunities where necessary.
 Secondly, help your employees to develop professionally and encourage them to continuously improve their skills and knowledge.
 You can do this by sending them on regular courses and offering development opportunities within the company.
 Thirdly, reward exceptional workers with promotions.
 Finally, design a clear path for development so that they strive to hit that next goal.
 This will help them feel like a valued member of staff.
 It will also motivate them to take ownership and embrace new challenges.
 Ultimately, make sure your employees know that you are there to support them each step of the way because you care about their development and their contribution to the overall success of your business.

-Factorial has an established partnership with Connolly Owens; the company providing world class people and culture programs to businesses.
+Factorial has an established partnership with Connolly Owens; the company providing world-class people and culture programs to businesses.
 Through this collaboration, we aim to provide advice to HR leaders, helping them empower and motivate their employees, turning them into passionate stakeholders whilst also building relationships and trust.
 Additionally, Connolly Owens’ own Founder & Chief Alignment Officer Ron Lovett has previously hosted a webinar with Factorial regarding how to uncover your employees potential.
-Click here to watch the webinar.

 Ron Lovett has provided us with a free PDF copy of his entire bestselling and highly rated book Outrageous Empowerment.
 Simply click on the link below to download and start empowering your staff to be the very best they can be.